 5. Make formal application for graduation not later than 30 days prior to the quarter in which he expects to graduate.
 A late fee will be charged for failure to apply on time.

 Please consult expenses section of this bulletin for specific amount of various fees.

-Doctor of Education Degree
+Doctor of Education and Doctor of Philosophy Degrees

 The degree of Doctor of Education is offered in the following areas of concentration: